F5Networks/f5-appsvcs-extension/docs/declarations/application-security.rst

 ````````````````````````````````````````````````````````
 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-    Support for HttpHost conditions is available in 3.47 and later.
+    Support for httpHost conditions is available in 3.47 and later.

 In this example, we show how you can use the **httpHost** condition in your Endpoint policy rules.
 This allows you to match the host of an HTTP request, proxy request, or proxy connect.